CiscoCloud/distributive/README.md

 Distributive itself has no dependencies; it is compiled as a standalone Go binary.
 Some checks, however, rely on output from specific packages.
-These dependencies are outlined for each check on this project's [Github wiki] [wiki].
+These dependencies are outlined for each check on our [Github wiki][wiki].

 Comparison to Other Software
 ============================